Rubeanie/plex-collection-poster-sync/README.md

 - Ensure `PLEX_TOKEN` is valid and not expired
 - Check network connectivity between container and Plex server

+#### "New Device" Notifications

+If you're receiving "new device" notifications from Plex every time the container restarts:

+- The script uses `plexapi`'s supported environment variables (`PLEXAPI_HEADER_*`) to maintain a stable client identifier
+- Set `PLEXAPI_HEADER_IDENTIFIER` to a consistent value (e.g., `"plex-collection-poster-sync"`) to prevent new device registrations
+- After fixing, remove duplicate device entries in Plex: **Account → Authorized Devices**
+- See `docker-compose.yml` for all available device identification environment variables

 ### Credits

 This project was inspired by: